-- 2.13 The HRA budgets have been prepared using the same assumptions on pay and price inflation as included in the General Fund and assumptions on rent changes are based on the Government's formula.
+- 2.15 The HRA budgets have been prepared using the same assumptions on pay and price inflation as included in the General Fund and assumptions on rent changes are based on the Government's formula.
 In 2022/23 the CPI+1% increase has been applied (4.1%).
 It is also assumed that any properties sold under right to buy will be replaced by properties being acquired or built under the housing delivery programme.
-These assumptions are informing the latest refresh of the HRA Business Plan scheduled for consideration by the Executive in January. - 2.14 The draft HRA budget includes no new bids for discretionary growth our focus over the next year will be to deliver the ambitious improvement programme already in place.

-2.15 The estimated position on the HRA for 2022/23 is shown below.
+These assumptions are informing the latest refresh of the HRA Business Plan scheduled for consideration by the Executive in January. - 2.16 The proposed HRA budget includes no new bids for discretionary growth our focus over the next year will be to deliver the ambitious improvement programme already in place. - 2.17 The estimated position on the HRA for 2022/23 is shown below.
 The HRA savings plan has been deferred as a result of delays to implementation of the Housing and Asset Management system and is now forecast in 2022/23.

 Opportunities for further efficiency will continue to be sought in order to maximise the resources available for investment in the service.

 HRA 2022/23 £000's

-Net Budget Before Contribution to/(from) Reserves 7,297
+Net Budget Before Contribution to/(from) Reserves 7,075

-Contribution to Reserves 2,732
+Contribution to Reserves 1,264

-Net Draft Revenue Budget 10,029
+Net Proposed Revenue Budget 8,339

 Less Dwelling Rents (12,649)

-Net Surplus available for Major Repairs (2,620)
+Net Surplus available for Major Repairs (4,310)

-- 2.16 Before consideration of the Housing Investment Programme requirements, a surplus position is anticipated for 2022/23.
+- 2.18 Before consideration of the Housing Investment Programme requirements, a surplus position is anticipated for 2022/23.
 HRA surpluses are used to fund the HRA investment programme, which are smoothed annually through transfers to and from the Major Repairs Reserve.
-Investment plans for 2022/23 total £13.1m and will require a £5.7m drawdown from the Major Repairs Reserve (MRR).
+Investment plans for 2022/23 total £16.3m and will require a £6.8m drawdown from the Major Repairs Reserve (MRR).
 There is potential for additional supplier risk which may result in increased prices.
 The programme will be kept under review and outputs will be flexed if required.
-Appendix F shows the forecast on the MRR assuming all plans are delivered it shows that this reserve will be fully depleted by 2023/24. - 2.17 Looking ahead the refreshed HRA Business Plan sets out the long-term requirements for the Housing Revenue Account whilst balancing savings and investments within the context of a sustainable HRA.
-To this end, the draft budget assumes that resources needed to support improvement in our housing stock will be drawn from reserves voluntarily set aside to repay self-financing debt.
-The HRA business plan will consider options for debt repayment and any resulting changes to the budget will be incorporated into the final proposals to be considered by the Executive in February.
+Appendix F shows the forecast on the MRR assuming all plans are delivered it shows that this reserve will be fully depleted by 2023/24. - 2.19 Looking ahead the refreshed HRA Business Plan sets out the long-term requirements for the Housing Revenue Account whilst balancing savings and investments within the context of a sustainable HRA.
+To this end, the proposed budget assumes that resources needed to support improvement in our housing stock will be drawn from reserves voluntarily set aside to repay self-financing debt.
+The HRA business plan which was approved on the 6th January considered options for debt repayment and changes to the budget have been incorporated into this report to be considered by the Executive.